huyban2003/P4DS/README.md

 | Tran Huy Ban     | 21127012   |Programming for Data Science - 21KHDL1|
 | Nguyen Minh Quan | 21127143   |Programming for Data Science - 21KHDL1|

-## Context

-Final Project of Programming for Data Science - 21KHDL1.

 ## Introduction

--
+- This is the Final Project of class Programming for Data Science - 21KHDL1 (2023).

+- Our project is about Life Expectancy: Exploring the demographic factors influencing longevity, accompanied by the economic and health structural issues of each country over the years.

 - Data for the project is taken from [kaggle](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who), the data is completely free to access.